Diff4Earth/ige-jaxathon-2025/PRACTICAL-INFORMATION.md

 ## Food and accommodation

 Participants are expected to organize their travel plans and acccomodation on their own.
 Lunch will be provided to on-site participants.
-A social dinner will be organize on Tuesday 12 March.
+A social dinner will be organize on Wednesday 12 March.